m0hamed-alaa/CarND-PID-Control-P8/README.md

-# CarND-Controls-PID
+# PID controller
+In this project , a PID controller is implemented in C++ to maneuver the vehicle around a track.
-Self-Driving Car Engineer Nanodegree Program
+This project is done as part of Self-Driving Car Engineer Nanodegree Program.

 ---